rdai324/rust_vim/README.md

     * Quit (:q)
     * Write-Quit (:wq)
     * Line Number Toggling (:num)
+    * Line Deletion (:dd)
 * Search Mode for searching strings
     * Unlike vim, this was separated from the Command Mode for better code structuring and ease of use
-    * If matches exist, they will then be highlighted, and the user can jump to the next or previous match using the [n] and [p] keys respectively.
+    * If matches exist, they will then be highlighted until the user hits [Esc] in Normal Mode or begins a new search
+    * Supports Regex searching

 Hotkeys and navigation between modes is discussed in the user guide below.
 Other vim features also implemented in this app include a status bar at the bottom of the terminal window, and text soft-wrapping.